ashish2812tiwari/Hate-speech-identification---Twitter/README.md

 Without going into the math, TF-IDF are word frequency scores that try to highlight words that are more interesting, e.g. frequent in a document but not across other documents.

+## Evaluation Metrics

+For this business problem, **we will use F1 score as the main metric**, while also looking at Precision and Recall.
+The F1 score finds the harmonic mean between Precision and Recall, and it's useful for data with high class imbalance.

+**Overall, we want as much hate speech to flagged as possible** and so that it can be efficiently removed.
+This means also **optomizing the True Positive Rate**,  Recall.

+### Weighted F1 Score

+We will also be looking at the weighted F1 score, as it **can account for the class imbalance in labels by calculating metrics for each label**.
+It finds their average weighted by support (the number of true instances for each label).
+This results in a F1 score that is not between precision and recall.

 # Conclusion :
 After analysis all three model the **best f1 score and recall value we are getting in logistic regression model**.